- The Scottish complaints procedure is covered by the Patient Rights (Scotland) Act 2011 and supporting legislation.

 - Healthcare providers should monitor and learn from the feedback and complaints that they receive.

 GPs need to consider the complaints procedure in conjunction with the National Health Service (General Medical Services Contracts) (Scotland) Regulations 2018/66 (Scottish SI).

-One of the principles of the complaints procedure is to make sure there are clear lines of accountability for complaints management, and that the procedure is integrated into the organisation's clinical governance and quality improvement arrangements.
+One of the principles is to make sure there are clear lines of accountability for complaints management.
+The procedure should also be integrated into the organisation's clinical governance and quality improvement arrangements.

-You should also tell complainants of any action taken as a result of a complaint to prevent any error or adverse event happening again; sometimes this can help to resolve the complaint.
+You should also tell complainants of any action taken because of a complaint to prevent any error or adverse event happening again; sometimes this can help to resolve the complaint.

 The NHS complaints procedure has two stages.

 - Stage 2: patients who are dissatisfied after local resolution and do not wish to take matters further with the provider have the right to complain direct to the Scottish Public Services Ombudsman.

 - anyone acting on behalf of a competent adult patient, with the patient's consent

 - anyone who is affected, or likely to be affected, by an act or omission of the NHS.